 Exserohilum turcicum (Pass.)
 K.J.
 Leonard & Suggs, Mycologia 66(2): 291 (1974).

 ≡ Helminthosporium turcicum Pass., Boln Comiz.
 Agr.
-Parmense 10: 3 (1876)
+Parmense 10: 3 (1876).

-Index Fungorum number: IF 314060; Facesoffungi number: FoF xxx, Fig. 1
+Index Fungorum number: IF 314060; Facesoffungi number: FoF 00519, Fig. 1

-Description: see Ariyawansa et al. (2015).a
+Description: see Ariyawansa et al. (2015).

-Material examined: see Ariyawansa et al. (2015).
+Material considered: see Ariyawansa et al. (2015).

-Fig. 1.
-Exserohilum turcicum (Ex herbarium: IMI 69726, holotype; re-illustrated from Ariyawansa et al. 2015). a.
+Fig. 1 Exserohilum turcicum (Ex herbarium: IMI 69726, holotype; re-illustrated from Ariyawansa et al. 2015). a.
 Herbarium material. b.
 Conidiophores and conidia on leaf surface of Zea mays. c.
 Conidiophores. d.
 Conidiophore and conidium. e. i Immature and mature conidia.
 Scale bars: b = 200 μm, c, d, h, i = 50 μm, e–g = 20 μm

-Importance and role
+Importance and distribution

+Exserohilum turcicum causes northern corn leaf blight (Turgay et al. 2020, Kutawa et al. 2017).
 Exserohilum produces a peptide comprising three amino acids mainly glycine-serine-glutamine, which inhibit chlorophyll synthesis in corn leaves (Bashan et al. 1995).
-Exserohilum also produces Monocerin, a phytotoxin which inhibited seedling growth (Robeson and Strobel 2014).
+Exserohilum also produces Monocerin, a phytotoxin which inhibited seedling growth (Robeson & Strobel 1982).